rangulvers/smart_meter_setup/README.md

         }
 ]}
 ````
-now we need to restart vzlogger
+now we need to restart vzlogger.
+I had to do this a couple of times 🤷‍♂️

 ````shell
 sudo systemctl stop vzlogger